Relaxation times for Hamiltonian systems: General Theorem about Relaxation Times

 The rest of the proof is devoted to show that the error made by taking $ \rho_0$ in place of $\rho_1$ is negligible in the limit $h\to 0$.
 To this end, we suitably rewrite (\ref{derivata_A_punto}) in the form

 First, we show that the second term at the r.h.s. vanishes as $h\to 0$.
 Indeed, by Schwarz's inequality we have

 where we have defined

-This function coincides with the one defined by (\ref{definizione_gamma_tilde_h}) in Appendix~A. As there shown, $\tilde{\gamma}(h)\to 0$ as $h\to 0$.
-We then make use of (\ref{fluttuazione}), by replacing $B^2$ for $f$ and neglecting the negative term, to find an upper bound to the r.h.s. of (\ref{prima_maggiorazione}): one has, in fact,
+This function coincides with the one defined by (\ref{definizione_gamma_tilde_h}) in Appendix~A. As there shown, one has $\tilde{\gamma}(h)\to 0$ as $h\to 0$.
+We then make use of (\ref{fluttuazione}), by replacing $B^2$ for $f$ and neglecting the negative term, in order to find an upper bound to the r.h.s. of (\ref{prima_maggiorazione}): one has, in fact,

 In order to show that $\|B^2\|_1$ is finite, we use Lemma~\ref{lemma}, whose hypotheses are satisfied owing to the first inequality of (\ref{ipotesi_tecniche}).
 Thus, as $\tilde{\gamma}(h)\to 0$ for $h\to 0$, one gets